 Through its activities, the University of Rijeka makes a significant contribution to the protection and sustainable use of oceans, seas, and marine resources.
 As a result of the KLIMOD project, as part of the scheme for strengthening applied research for adaptation measures to climate change, which conducts applied scientific research and develops a computer model for effective modeling of the flow and spread of pollution in open watercourses and the coastal sea area, with the reception of river estuaries, torrential estuaries and industrial and sewage discharges into the coastal sea area, with the simultaneous development of a prediction model of microbiological pollution based on artificial intelligence models and the integration of the model of the spread of microplastic pollution into the overall model.
 The computer model is adapted to the supercomputer environment, which enables high-resolution simulations to be carried out to implement measures to mitigate the consequences of climate change in priority vulnerable and transversal areas, as one of the results, the publications of the project team should be highlighted.

-The Faculty of Medicine is the holder and/or collaborator on international projects that deal with the promotion of the preservation and sustainable use of seas, rivers, and marine resources.
-Such is the project “Characterization of health risks due to exposure of the population to traditional and modern pollutants due to the consumption of marine products”, which aims to determine the level of potentially toxic compounds in marine organisms of interest and to characterize the health risks for certain categories of compounds.
+The project entitled “Characterization of health risks due to exposure of the population to traditional pollutants and pollutants of the new era due to the consumption of marine products” which aims to determine the level of potentially toxic compounds in marine organisms of interest, and to characterize the health risks for certain categories of compounds.

 SDG15: LIFE ON LAND